 What happens after the decision is taken?

-- The Commission, in collaboration with the ESM, finalise the country-specific Pandemic Response Plan with the requesting member (based on the agreed template - link), and the ESM Managing Director prepares a Financial Assistance Facility Agreement proposal.
+- The Commission, in collaboration with the ESM, finalise the country-specific Pandemic Response Plan with the requesting member (based on the agreed template), and the ESM Managing Director prepares a Financial Assistance Facility Agreement proposal.

 - The Board of Governors agrees on the Pandemic Response Plan and the Financial Assistance Facility Agreement proposal.
 The country signs the Response Plan with the Commission, on behalf of the ESM and the ESM Board of Directors approves the final country specific Financial Assistance Facility Agreement (based on the proposal approved earlier by the Board of Governors).

 How long will it take to complete this process?